Audit thresholds · UK guide · Updated May 2026

 When does a UK company need a statutory audit?

 A UK limited company must have a statutory audit unless it qualifies for the small company audit exemption.
 Most small companies qualify for the exemption and do not need an audit.
-The exemption applies if a company meets at least two of three criteria in the relevant financial year: turnover below the threshold, balance sheet total below the threshold, and employees below the threshold.
-[VERIFY: current thresholds at gov.uk/audit-exemptions-for-private-limited-companies]
+The exemption applies if a company meets at least two of three criteria in the relevant financial year: turnover not more than £15m, balance sheet total not more than £7.5m, and employees not more than 50 (thresholds uplifted from April 2025).
+See gov.uk/audit-exemptions-for-private-limited-companies.

 What are the audit thresholds for small companies in the UK?